crasmarum/CNet/README.md

 ## Input Layer

-The Input Layer can be used as the main input for the neural network as well as the input parameters for other layers, e.g., Linear or Hadamard layers.
+The Input Layer is used as the main input for the neural network as well as the input parameters for other layers, e.g., Linear or Hadamard layers.
 For example, in the following code snippet `inp` is the mai input and the `h_data` is the parameter for the Hadamard function.

 ```c++